lll-jy/irgv2/docs/Configuration.md

 # Trainer Arguments

 Some sample trainer argument specification is provided in `config/trainer`.
 The config files are JSON files.

+## General Settings for All Tabular/Degree Trainers
 One can change the trainer model type (`CTGAN`, `TVAE`, or `MLP`) by setting `"trainer_type"` here.
 The trainer model type can also be set by `Python` script `--default_tab_trainer_trainer_type` and `--default_deg_trainer_trainer_type`.